 After a day of outdoor activities in the Napa Valley, go for fine comfort food in a beautiful area of Calistoga, Sam’s Social Club is a must!
 The venue is beautifully done with unique murals scattering the walls.
 Come here for breakfast, lunch, or dinner and indulge in tasty sandwiches, huge salads, pizzas, burgers, and more.

 I had such a fun, active trip with Hotels.com.
 We managed to pack a lot into our time there and got outside to enjoy the Napa Valley with a run, hike and bike ride.
 I enjoy seeing the place I am traveling in many ways.
 In addition, the foodie in me was giddy with all of the exceptional dining experiences.
 There were so many options to fit with my diet constraints and it was great knowing so many options were locally sourced.
 I will definitely be back to Napa again.

-This blog post is brought you in collaboration with Hotels.com .
+This blog post about an active vacation in Napa is brought you in collaboration with Hotels.com .
 Thank you for supporting the brands that support me.

 Bella Bucchiotti is a storyteller, food lover, dog mom and adventure seeker living on the Pacific coast.
 She shares her passion for food, dogs, fitness, adventures, travel and philanthropy, in hopes of encouraging followers to run the extra mile, try new recipes, visit unfamiliar places and stand for a cause.
 Bella lives with Type 1 Diabetes and Celiac Disease.